GoogleChrome/omnitone/README.md

-# Omnitone: 360 Audio on the Web
+# Omnitone: Spatial Audio on the Web

 Omnitone is a robust implementation of [FOA (first-order-ambisonic)](https://en.wikipedia.org/wiki/Ambisonics) decoder written in Web Audio API.
 Its decoding process is based on multiple gain nodes for ambisonic gain matrix and stereo convolutions for [HRTF](https://en.wikipedia.org/wiki/Head-related_transfer_function) binaural rendering, ensuring the optimum performance.
 (The native audio processing is done by Web Audio API.)